extremenetworks/ipfabric-docs/docs/source/_includes/solutions/essentials/get_registered_device_credential_list.rst

    ================================  ======================================================================
    Parameter                         Description
    ================================  ======================================================================
    *mgmt_ip*                         The management IP address of the target device.
-'USER.DEFAULT' is a special value which has common defaults provided by the user.
 If this parameter is not given, it will list all registered devices.

                                      Type: ``string``
    ================================  ======================================================================